James Stokoe: Mammoth Sized, Jaw-Dropping Years

 Stokoe Today

 As of right now James Stokoe finds what he wants to do with people who both admire him and set realistic goals.
 James Tynion IV for example hires Stokoe for an origin story for one of his characters at DC.
-When examining the methods and motivations of the Clownhunter, an absurdly grotesque point-of-view is perfect when it comes to trauma.
+When examining the methods and motivations of the Clownhunter, an absurdly grotesque point-of-view is perfect to illustrate trauma.
 Add that to a solo tribute to kung fu movies in Orphan and the Five Beasts and you could could go gonzo.
 Just be sure to keep your expectations low, overhyping something can lead to disappointment.

 What do you all think?
 Is James Stokoe a mad genius monster man who brings fictional worlds character?
 Or is he just some slacker like Smith says he is?
 Thanks for coming to the end and as always remember to look between the panels.